-Instead of interviewing a guest for my Christmas episode this year, I’m going to revisit one of my favorite Wear Wag Repeat episodes, Episode 25: Creating an Online Shop!
+Instead of interviewing a guest for my Christmas episode this year, I’m going to revisit one of my favorite Wear Wag Repeat episodes, Episode 25: Creating an Online Shop for My Blog!
 When that episode originally aired, the Wear Wag Repeat shop had just opened.
-A year and a half and a lot of growth later, I thought it would be fun to listen to my past advice and to see how it all still applies today!
+A year and a half and a lot of growth later, I thought it would be fun to listen to my past advice and to see how it all still applies today.

-Why did I want to create an online store?
+Why did I create an online store for my blog?

-Eventually my dream is to have a Wear Wag Repeat line at a big box store (Target, are you listening?).
-Having my own store will allow me to have a proof of concept and show that my audience believes in me, my ideas and the Wear Wag Repeat brand.
+Eventually, my dream is to have a Wear Wag Repeat line at a big box store such as Target or PetCo.
+I felt that having my own store would allow me to have a proof of concept and show that my audience believes in me, my ideas and the Wear Wag Repeat brand.
+It’s also a wonderful way to add an additional revenue stream to my business so I’m not entirely dependant on one thing.

-I chose to use Shopify because it’s one of just 2 platforms that integrates with Instagram and allows you to tag products in your posts.
-The only problem is… it won’t link up with my Instagram account!
+I chose to use Shopify because [at the time] it’s one of just 2 platforms that integrate with Instagram and allows you to tag products in your posts.
+The only problem is… it wouldn’t link up with my Instagram account!
 I spent about 2 weeks going back and forth with half a dozen different support people and they weren’t able to fix it.
-That has been extremely frustrating, but it’s out of my control at this point.
-The Instagram integration will work when it feels like it, hopefully someday soon.
+Eventually, I got it fixed, which I talked about in this episode.

 CHECK OUT THE SHOP!